Cray-HPE/uan-product-stream/docs/advanced/debug_boot.md

 For UAN nodes that have more than one PCI card installed, `ifmap=net2:nmn0` is the correct setting.
 If only one PCI card is install, `ifmap=net0:nmn0` is normally the correct setting.

-The Content Projection Service and Data Virtualization Service (DVS) are required for image boot.
+CPS and DVS are required for image boot.
 These are configured in dracut to retrieve the rootfs and mount it.
-If the image fails to download, check that DVS and CPS are both healthy and DVS is running on all worker nodes.
+If the image fails to download, check that DVS and CPS are both healthy, and DVS is running on all worker nodes.

 <a name="image_boot"></a>
 ## Image Boot Issues

 Once dracut exits, the rootfs will be booted.
-Failures seen in this phase tend to be failure of `spire-agent` and/or failure of `cfs-state-reporter` to start.
+Failures seen in this phase tend to be failure of `spire-agent` and/or `cfs-state-reporter` to start.
 The `cfs-state-reporter` tells BOA that the node is ready and allows BOA to start CFS for post-boot configuration.
 If `cfs-state-reporter` does not start, check if the `spire-agent` has started.
 The `cfs-state-reporter` depends on the `spire-agent`.